Aarons9090/apartment-sale-fullstack-project/README.md

 # Apartment sale website Fullstack project
 This project is still under progress

+All elements are made by me from scratch (except slider's base element)

 Stack used:
 > React, Node.js, Express, MongoDB, Redux
 ### Demo can be viewed here: